 In this digital-first era, marketing’s responsibility has evolved around two critical roles: the stewards of customer relationships and the engine fueling growth.
 As we know, 80% of marketers say their organization leads customer experience initiatives across the business, while 94% of marketers globally view the marketing function as critical for driving growth – up from 87% last year.

 Concurrently, data has risen in importance strategically.
-Marketers rely on data to inform and create personalised, trusted customer experiences, and to optimise campaigns and programs for maximum ROI.
+Marketers rely on data to inform and create personalized, trusted customer experiences, and to optimize campaigns and programs for maximum ROI.
 But gathering, untangling, and harnessing the power of data is easier said than done.
 Only 33% of marketers strongly agree they gain insights fast enough for impactful decision-making.
 As the quantity and variety of data continues to increase, and rules around privacy take hold, it’s never been more important to get the most out of marketing data.

 In our latest marketing research, the third edition of the Marketing Intelligence Report, we surveyed more than 2,500 marketing decision makers around the world to uncover how marketers are using data for growth and customer experiences.
 Plus, we discover how marketers are adapting to a privacy-focused data ecosystem and the trends shaping cross-channel marketing.

 Let’s take a look at some of the top four key findings.
 You can download the whole marketing report here.

 1. Those in marketing report that proving impact is crucial